MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-network-issue.md

 ### Collect network traces on the client and server

-- On Windows machines, collect network traces by running *SQLTrace.ps1*.
+- On Windows machines, collect network traces by using SQLTRACE.

   Follow these steps to prepare and take the trace.
 Steps 2 and 3 only need to be done once.

-  1. Download [SQLTRACE version 1.0.0215.0](https://github.com/microsoft/CSS_SQL_Networking_Tools/files/14041956/SQL_TRACE.zip) and unzip it to a folder, such as *C:\MSDATA*.
+  1. Download [SQLTRACE version 1.0.0215.0](https://github.com/microsoft/CSS_SQL_Networking_Tools/wiki/SQLTRACE) and unzip it to a folder, such as *C:\MSDATA*.
   1. Open the *SQLTrace.ini* file and turn off the following settings:

      `BIDTrace=no`, `AuthTrace=no`, and `EventViewer=no`